alexanderMontague/GreensTracker/README.md

 * To use this application make sure Java is installed and all files are downloaded.
 Run by compiling with your favourite editor, or use Java GreensTrackerRun - if running through the command line, make sure the file paths are still valid, or assets will not read correctly
 * The application has been used practically at my previous job as a greenskeeper
 * This version is a nicer graphical representation of the C program I came up with during the summer of 2017
+* To run: (Make sure you have a Java JDK or JRE installed!)
+* Navigate to the project folder: `cd GreensTracker`
+* Navigate to the src folder: `cd src/`
+* Compile the program: `javac GreensTrackerRun.java`
+* Run the application: `java GreensTrackerRun`
+* The swing GUI should pop up after!

 ### Greens Tracker Title
 ![Title](/Demo/Greens-Tracker-Title.png?raw=true "Title Screen")